Wrist Fracture – Broken Wrist

 Symptoms of a scaphoid fracture include:

-• Rapid swelling at the back of the wrist
+• Rapid swelling at the base of the thumb

 Hook of hamate fracture